 Java Green peafowl are often considered to be more beautiful and regal birds than the India Blue and all their mutations.
-The Java Green is the most vividly colored of the three green subspecies.
+The Java Green is the most vividly coloured of the three green subspecies.
 Although the birds are beautiful, they are not easy to raise.
 Greens are flightier than blues, and can be aggressive towards humans and other birds.
 They also are very susceptible to the cold and need to be raised in heated or insulated aviaries during the winter in colder areas.
 However, if one can deal with these considerations, greens are very wonderful birds to own.

-Type of mutation: The Java Green is a subspecies of the Green Peafowl (Pavo muticus) a true type species.
+The Java Green is a subspecies of the Green Peafowl (Pavo muticus) a true type species.
 Javanese peafowl are found in the wild as well as captivity, but it is estimated only 1,000 or so survive in their native habitat.

 Java Green is one of the three subspecies of one of the three species of peafowl found naturally in the wild.
 They are the most commonly raised green subspecies in captivity.
 In the wild, they are found in Java and on the Malay Peninsula, but are greatly endangered.

-Do they breed true?: Yes, Java Green peafowl do breed true.
+Yes, Java Green peafowl do breed true.